foreverLoveWisdom/google_search_extractor/README.md

 - Ruby 3.2.1
 - PostgreSQL

+### 📨 Backend Job Adapter:

+- Use `:async` as the default ActiveJob queue adapter, and we don't need to configure it.⚙️
+- It will be run in the same process as the web server, so we don't need to run a separate process to process the jobs.🔌
+- It is good for development and testing, but not for production.⚠️

-### Database Connection Pooling
+### 🔗 Database Connection Pooling:

-- In this project, we use the `:async` adapter for running background jobs, such as scraping keywords on Google and saving the results into the database.
-If you plan to run a large number of background jobs simultaneously, you may need to adjust the size of the database connection pool in the development environment.
+- In this project, currently using the `:async` adapter for running background jobs(on the development environment), such as scraping keywords on Google and saving the results into the database.
+If you plan to run a large number of background jobs simultaneously, you may need to adjust the size of the database connection pool in the development environment.💻

 - By default, Rails sets the connection pool size to 5 in the development environment.
 However, this may not be sufficient for running a large number of background jobs.
-As a starting point, we recommend setting the pool size to a value between 20 and 50, depending on the available resources on your development machine.
+As a starting point, we recommend setting the pool size to a value between 20 and 50, depending on the available resources on your development machine.📈

 - To adjust the connection pool size, you can add the following line to your `config/database.yml` file: